improvedk/improve.dk/source/_posts/sqlbits-9-session-evaluation/sqlbits-9-session-evaluation.md

 *This session is not meant to teach, but to inspire.*

-That’s how I started out my session, and with good reason.
+That's how I started out my session, and with good reason.
 Originally I held a 45 minute session at Miracle Open World earlier this year, which laid the foundation for my precon and session at SQLBits.
 While developing my precon, I suddenly ended up with a lot of material, way too much to present in just a single hour.
 I had to compress it somehow, so I basically had two choices – ditch 90% of the material, or ditch just 20% of the material and speed through the rest.
 I opted for the latter.

-I made the choice that I’d rather give people the same experience that I had at my first SQL Server conference, several years ago.
-I went to a basic internals session, and suddenly it dawned upon me, how SQL Server wasn’t magic – it’s merely a bunch of deterministic rules for juggling with bytes on disk.
-Since then, I’ve been on a quest of learning how to SQL Server catches its fish, rather than just eating the fish it provides.
+I made the choice that I'd rather give people the same experience that I had at my first SQL Server conference, several years ago.
+I went to a basic internals session, and suddenly it dawned upon me, how SQL Server wasn't magic – it's merely a bunch of deterministic rules for juggling with bytes on disk.
+Since then, I've been on a quest of learning how to SQL Server catches its fish, rather than just eating the fish it provides.

-While I can’t deem any of the comments or ratings as negative, the only critique I got was on the direct practical usability of the content, as well as the amount of material presented in one hour.
-For both of those, I fully recognize what’s being said.
-As a result, some of my SQLBits X submissions are sessions that go in-depth on specific topics, that I’d otherwise just skimmed in my last session:
+While I can't deem any of the comments or ratings as negative, the only critique I got was on the direct practical usability of the content, as well as the amount of material presented in one hour.
+For both of those, I fully recognize what's being said.
+As a result, some of my SQLBits X submissions are sessions that go in-depth on specific topics, that I'd otherwise just skimmed in my last session:

 * [OrcaMDF – Real Life Usage](http://sqlbits.com/Sessions/Event10/OrcaMDF-Real_Life_Usage)
 * [Creating the Optimal Schema for Storage Efficiency](http://sqlbits.com/Sessions/Event10/Creating_the_Optimal_Schema_for_Storage_Efficiency)